LibreOffice 7.5 Help

 Specifies when grid lines will be displayed.
-Default is to display grid lines only on cells that do not have a background colour.
-You can choose to also display grid lines on cells with background colour, or to hide them.
-For printing, choose Format - Page - Sheet and mark the Grid check box.
+Default is to display grid lines only on cells that do not have a background color.
+You can choose to also display grid lines on cells with background color, or to hide them.
+For printing, choose Format - Page Style - Sheet and mark the Grid check box.

 Specifies a colour for the grid lines in the current document.
-To see the grid line colour that was saved with the document, go to LibreOffice - PreferencesTools - Options - LibreOffice - Application Colours, under Scheme find the entry Spreadsheet - Grid lines and set the colour to "Automatic".
+To see the grid line colour that was saved with the document, go to - LibreOffice - Application Colours, under Scheme find the entry Spreadsheet - Grid lines and set the colour to "Automatic".

 Specifies whether to view the page breaks within a defined print area.

 Specifies whether to view guides when moving drawings, frames, graphics and other objects.
 These guides help you align objects.

 Specifies whether to show formulae instead of results in the cells.

 Specifies whether to show numbers with the value of 0.